Official Documents & Reports

-MPWD's Water Conservation Annual Report is a comprehensive accounting of MPWD's efforts during the statewide drought, including achievements, rebate programs, reporting on the State Water Resources Control Boards (SWRCB) and Bay Area Water Supply and Conservation Agency (BAWSCA), community outreach and education, and MPWD's 20+/20+ campaign.
+MPWD's Water Conservation Annual Report is a comprehensive accounting of MPWD's efforts during the statewide drought, including achievements, rebate programs, reporting on the State Water Resources Control Boards (SWRCB) and Bay Area Water Supply and Conservation Agency (BAWSCA), community outreach and education, and MPWD's own water conservation efforts.

 The Mid-Peninsula Water District (“MPWD”) is governed by the provisions of the California Water Code (“Water Code”) Section 30000 et seq. (and following) sections.
 Under the Water Code, the MPWD General Manager has authority to employ and discharge an employee at any time, with or without cause.

 The language used in this Personnel Manual is not intended, nor is it to be construed, to constitute a contract between the MPWD and any employee or the public.
 The MPWD may add, modify, or delete any provision contained in this manual, including those concerning employee benefits, at any time with or without notice.

 This manual replaces and supersedes all personnel manuals, revisions, and amendments previously adopted by the MPWD.

 Download the MPWD Personnel Manual here (PDF)